blackshibe/android-build-wiki/docs/starting_out.md

 Device dev support is on a (rough) scale from:

--   Official (Builds directly downloadable from the LineageOS website, for example)
+-   Official (Builds directly downloadable from the LineageOS website, for example, with high reliability)
--   Unofficial (XDA threads, or Telegram groups related to the device)
+-   Unofficial (XDA threads, or Telegram groups related to the device, may have some issues)
 -   WIP trees (Device tree repos on the internet, no actually working builds)
 -   No trees
 -   No trees and no kernel